Low-Carb Layered Chile Relleno Casserole (with Ground Beef)

 • 2 teaspoons taco seasoning

-• 4 (454 g) fresh poblano chilesbroiled with charred skin peeled off and seeded or 8 ounces whole or chopped green chiles
+• 4 (454 g) fresh poblano chiles or two 7-oz jars of whole or chopped green chiles (broiled with charred skin peeled off and seeded)

 • 1 cup (227 g) heavy cream